chaitrapamidi2499-ux/Projects/README.md

 Welcome to my portfolio repository! 👋

-This repository is a curated collection of projects demonstrating my experience in **Data Analytics, Business Intelligence, Machine Learning, Deep Learning, Computer Vision, Natural Language Processing, and Generative AI**.

-Each project focuses on solving real-world business or technical problems using industry-standard tools and technologies.
+This repository showcases a collection of projects demonstrating my expertise in **Data Analytics, Business Intelligence, Machine Learning, Deep Learning, Computer Vision, Natural Language Processing (NLP), and Generative AI**.
+Each project is designed to solve real-world business or technical problems using industry-standard tools and technologies.

 ---

-## 🚀 Technical Skills
+# 🚀 Technical Skills

 ### Programming Languages
 - Python